 Students frequently ask whether they can take courses in natural and mathematical sciences abroad.
 We do not recommend that students who only need to fulfill distributional requirements take science and math courses abroad.
 Courses in these disciplines abroad are usually designed for majors.
 However, students majoring in the sciences have a number of interesting options to choose from:

 IU has exchange programs at the Australian National University, the University of Adelaide, the University of Western Australia and the University of Wollongong.
 Each institution has strong programs in the natural and physical sciences although some fields stand out at each.
-Students have taken courses in biology, chemistry, geology and mathematics at these institutions which have counted towards their major requirements.
+Students have taken courses in anatomy, biology, chemistry, geology, informatics, mathematics and physics at these institutions which have counted towards their major requirements.
 Others have taken such courses to satisfy distributional requirements but have found the courses more demanding than they expected.
-Check the notebooks and course catalogues in the Information Center for more details.
+Check the program binders and course equivalency listings in the Information Center for more details.

-IU's Department of Biology has two tropical biology programs: one which explores the rainforest of Costa Rica during the winter break.
-Fifteen qualified students may participate in this program which grants 3 credits for BIOL L433 (Tropical Biology).
+IU's Department of Biology has a tropical biology program that explores the rainforest of Costa Rica during the winter break.
+Sixteen qualified students may participate in this program which grants 3 credits for BIOL L433 (Tropical Biology).

 Costa Rica (CIEE)

 Students on CIEE's Tropical Biology program take classes at the Monteverde Institute's biological field station near the Monteverde Cloud Forest Reserve in Monteverde, Costa Rica.
-IU students earn 16 cedits in coures on tropical diversity, community ecology, and humans in the tropics.
+IU students earn 16 credits in courses on tropical diversity, community ecology, and humans in the tropics.
 Students also complete an independent study project and receive Spanish instruction.
 Spanish language background is recommended, but not required.

 Biology, Chemistry, Mathematics and Physics majors, with a working knowledge of German, can study successfully at the University of Freiburg.
 Semester courses are available and students need not devote themselves fully to the sciences, unlike Britain where science students do not have the option to take humanities and social science courses.